steelwheels/JSTerminal/Documents/UsersManual.md

 Copyright (C) 2020 [Steel Wheels Project](https://github.com/steelwheels).
 This software is distributed under [GNU GENERAL PUBLIC LICENSE Version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) and the document is distributed under [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.en.html).

+## Download
+You can download this software from App Store.
+Please search by keyword "JSTerminal".

 ## How to use
 ### Boot
 Double click the icon of JSTerminal or execute following command at the `Terminal.app`.